 - Arrange for lectures by experts in designated fields.

 - Determine training needs of students or workers.

 - Select and assemble books, materials, supplies, and equipment for training, courses, or projects.

 Vocational Education Professor Skills

-When polled, Vocational Education Professors say the following skills are most frequently used in their jobs:
+These are the skills Vocational Education Professors say are the most useful in their careers:

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.